 Community Drug Action Teams (CDATs) are informal groups of community members, Local Health Districts, and representatives from other government and non-government agencies who volunteer to work together on alcohol and other drugs issues affecting their local community.
-There are more than 70 CDATs across NSW.
+There are 60 CDATs across NSW.

 NSW Health has supported the CDAT Program since its creation in 1999.

 Commencing January 2021, an Odyssey House NSW-led consortium will manage the CDAT Program.
 Karralika Programs, Bila Muuji Aboriginal Corporation Health Service and The Buttery are also members of the consortium.
-The program was previously managed by the Alcohol & Drug Foundation from 2013 to December 2020.
-In February 2021, a new CDAT website will be launched by the consortium.

 Want to make a difference to alcohol and other drug use in your community?

 - Applications now open – no close date at this point in time

 Ongoing applications will be received form eligible CDAT’s, with these funding announcements made approx. 4 weeks after submission.

 Who is eligible?